 The hub remains open for the foreseeable future.
 See our page on community support for more information on the hub

-The annual council meeting (which takes place on 21 May 2020) will be held virtually and streamed live on the council’s YouTube channel.
-The new cycle of committee meetings will follow and all be held virtually and streamed live until further notice.
+All council meetings will be held virtually and streamed live on the council’s YouTube channel until further notice.
 Residents can still participate in meetings and ask questions.
 You can read the procedures for these meetings

 Staff continue to deal with enquiries about Council Tax.

 You need to continue to pay your Council Tax as normal, but if you’re having difficulties, see our page on Council Tax Support

 Local councillors continue to support residents with enquiries and carry out casework.
 Councillors can be contacted by phone or email.
 You can view full contact information for councillors

 The local and Police and Crime Commissioner elections are postponed until May 2021.